 You will see the EVC inside the reservation found in Expedia Partner Central.
 If the reservation is a past reservation, you will need to look up the card in the reservation, not the above lookup tool.
 It may be possible to opt for a direct bill with Expedia instead of the Virtual Card Program.
 Please reach out to Expedia to inquire about their invoicing program and see if you qualify.

-Please don't retain or charge EVCs for past Bedandbreakfast.com reservations where you have already been paid by Bedandbreakfast.com.
+Please don't retain or charge EVCs for past Bedandbreakfast.com reservations where Bedandbreakfast.com has already paid you.
 Expedia will ask for this money back.

 Why do I not have an email address for these reservations?

 You will no longer receive the guest's email address from reservations made on Expedia or an Expedia Partner like Bedandbreakfast.com.
-Previously, you were able to receive the guest’s real email address when they booked via Bedandbreakfast.com, but that is no longer supported by Bedandbreakfast.com or Expedia.
+Previously, you were able to receive the guest’s real email address when they booked via Bedandbreakfast.com, but Bedandbreakfast.com or Expedia no longer supports that.